tmtsoftware/csw/docs/src/main/services/aas/csw-aas-installed.md

 * protected http server running

 All of these can be running on different machines.
-To start location service & keycloak server on a local machine, you make make use of csw-services.sh script.
+To start location service & keycloak server on a local machine, you can make use of `csw-services.sh` script.

 ## Application Configurations